 FANPOST OF THE DAY

-Today’s Fanpost of the Day comes via Graham Douglas.
+Today’s Fanpost of the Day comes via DROCK10.

 Found something you’d like to see in the Morning Report?
 Just hit me up on Twitter @SaintMMA and we’ll include it in tomorrow’s column.